liamondrop/Finding-Lane-Lines/WRITEUP.md

 The answer was to define a range of color values for yellow and white and use these to mask out everything that did not fall into these ranges, using the `cv2.inRange()`.

 Converting the image to the HSV color space made it easy to define a range of hues, saturations and darkness values that I wanted to keep.
-I sampled various yellows and whites from the lanes in all three videos to come up with ranges from darkest to lightest that lanes were likely to be, whether or not they were in shadow.
-Everything that did not fall within these ranges was masked out, leaving a mostly black image with very clear lane lines.
+Using an eyedropper tool, I sampled various yellows and whites from the lanes in all three videos to come up with realistic color ranges into which the lanes were likely to fall, including those occluded by shadows.
+Everything that did not fall within these ranges was masked out, leaving a mostly black image, greatly simplified, with very clear lane lines.

 This became step 0 of my pipeline.
 Running the rest of the pipeline on these filtered images produced much smoother results.

 _Masking out all non-yellow and non-white pixels, converting to grayscale and applying gaussian blur._